geethandev/Python_Training-LearnWithMe/README.md

 ## Code Examples

-The `code-examples` directory contains a collection of code snippets and examples corresponding to various topics covered in my training.
+The `practice` directory contains a collection of code snippets and examples corresponding to various topics covered in my training.
 You can explore these examples to understand different concepts and see Python code in action.

 ## Contributing